Evergreen Point Floating Bridge (1963): History

 The bridge was opened for commuter traffic on August 28, 1963, after three years of construction.
 It was built as a four-lane toll bridge to provide easy access from Seattle to Eastside communities such as Bellevue, Kirkland, and Redmond.
 The total cost of the bridge, in 1961 dollars, was $21 million (at least $127 million in 2011 dollars).
-To make up for this cost, commuters paid a 35-cent toll in each direction until 1979.
-The toll booths were then converted into bus stops.
+To make up for this cost, commuters paid a 35-cent toll in each direction until June 22, 1979.
+The tollbooths were removed and the plaza space was converted into a flyer stop for Metro Transit buses.

 The bridge affected many communities on the Eastside.
 Redmond's population saw a dramatic increase, jumping from less than 1,500 in 1960 to 11,000 in 1970.
 It was the second floating bridge to cross Lake Washington; the first was the Lake Washington Floating Bridge, built in 1940 as part of U.S. Route 10, later part of Interstate 90, which at its construction was the largest floating structure ever built.

+On November 4, 1972, two people drowned after their boat drifted and collided with the bridge's windward side during a winter storm.
+The remaining four people on the boat were later rescued.
+The incident prompted the Department of Highways to install 88 safety ladders along the bridge.

 On August 28, 1988, the bridge was officially renamed for governor Albert D. Rosellini; the Washington State Transportation Commission approved of the renaming three days earlier ahead of the bridge's 25th anniversary celebration.
 At the time, 109,000 vehicles used the bridge on an average day and 529 million vehicles were estimated to have crossed it since it opened.

+Description

 Drawspan opening

 The bridge was built with a drawspan in the center that could open for boats too tall to go under the bridge.
 The bridge opened by raising two 100 ft steel grids about 7 ft and moving an adjacent pontoon beneath them.

 In 1989, an electrical fault caused the drawspan to open during rush hour, causing one death and five injuries.
 In 2000, a gravel barge struck the bridge.